 Please note that this information applies to the College Refund Policy, not to refunds from overpayments on an account.
 Please click here for information on student refunds.

-All refunds after the start of school are pro-rated up to the 60% point of the semester.
+All refunds for withdrawals after the start of school are determined on a pro-rata basis up to the 60% point of the semester.
 Pro-rata refunds are calculated by determining the percentage of the semester that has been completed up to and including the official date of withdrawal.

-As a supplement to the Withdrawal and College Refund Policy, MCLA is proud to offer tuition insurance through GradGuard for the 2021-2022 academic year.
+As a supplement to the Withdrawal and College Refund Policy, MCLA is proud to offer tuition insurance through GradGuard for the 2023-2024 academic year.
 This optional coverage expands the scope of our refund policy by ensuring reimbursement for tuition, room, board and other fees for covered illness/injury or mental health condition withdrawals at any time during the semester.
 The deadline to apply is the day before the first day of classes each semester.